feedhenry/fh-fhc/doc/app/resources.md

 ## DESCRIPTION

-Lists apps under a project.
+Lists resources of a cloud app